Our use of cookies

 • Where the police need to contact a young person because they believe he/she has been involved in an offence.

-• Where information must be provided in court proceedings or to enable Staffordshire County Council to comply with a legal obligations.
+• Where information must be provided in court proceedings or to enable Staffordshire County Council to comply with legal obligations.

 Will all staff have access to my records?